rlivings39/learning-ai/python-lessons/README.md

 `type(a)` will tell you the type of the value in `a`. `isinstance(a,list)` checks if `a` is a list.
 You can pass a tuple to check for one of many types.

 Everything is an object.
 You can make lists of functions or other things.

+## Program organization

+Functions and scripts can be mixed in 1 file.
+Functions used in the top-level code must be defined before that code.

+You can use type annotations in function definitions `def read_prices(filename: str) -> dict:` to help IDEs.
+They have no runtime impact.

+Functions support positional or keyword arguments by default.

+Default arguments work like `def read_prices(filename, debug=False)`

+Functions can return 0 or 1 values.
+More than 1 can be returned in a tuple `return a,b` returns a tuple.

+**All assignments in functions are local** Writing a global inside of a function doesn't persist after the function.

+If you want to modify a global in a function, declare it `global x` in the function.

+Arguments are passed by value just like assignments.
+Functions don't take copies.